by Cat Dennis

 Bertha was daughter of Charibert I, King of Paris, and was born around 539 AD.
 A Christian, she married Ethelbert, the pagan King of Kent, and moved to Canterbury in around 580 AD.
 Ethelbert is a name that is more readily recognised than that of his wife.
 Ethelbert is famously remembered for being the first Anglo-Saxon King to convert to Christianity.

-It is Augustine of Hippo who is the name most associated with the Christianisation of Anglo-Saxon England.
+It is Augustine of Canterbury who is the name most associated with the Christianisation of Anglo-Saxon England.
 Augustine was an influential Christian theologian and philosopher who wrote numerous texts on Christian doctrine and became a major preacher advocating the spread of Christianity throughout Europe.
 Pope Gregory the Great sent Augustine on a mission to convert the English in 597 AD.
 He landed at Thanet in Kent and brought with him almost forty monks.

 Bede, in his Ecclesiastical History of the English People, described how Ethelbert was distrustful at first of the mission and met them under the open sky in case they used sorcery to convert him immediately.